What is Seachtain na Gaeilge?

 Seachtain na Gaeilge aims to reawaken love for the language and to encourage its use.
 Media personalities on TV shows and radio make an effort to introduce or sign off in Irish, or pepper their shows with the ‘cúpla focal‘.
 Local councils, schools and businesses are all known to get involved, to help encourage people to use whatever Irish they may have, to ‘Bain triail aisti’ (Give it a try), as the slogan goes!

 The festival endeavours to promote Irish among everyone, not just fluent speakers.
-Buy a €4 “Tá cúpla focal agam” badge from the Seachtain online store, for example, and you tell the world that you too speak a couple of words of Irish!
+Buy a €4 “Tá cúpla focal agam” badge from the Seachtain online store, for example, and you tell the world that you too speak some Irish!

 A Festival with a difference